 Also remember, the maximum contribution for both the IRA and Roth IRA is for both accounts.
 You can open both accounts and even contribute to both, but your total contribution is limited to $5,500 (or $6,500 if you’re over 50) for 2016.

 Pros and Cons of 401(k) Plans and IRAs

 IRA: With IRAs, all investment responsibility lies with the individual.
-He or she must decide where to invest, how much to invest, etc. This can be overwhelming for some people, but there is always the option of paying someone to manage your funds.
+He or she must decide where to invest how much to invest, and which firm to use.
+This can be overwhelming for some people, but there is always the option of paying someone to manage your funds.
 The benefit of controlling your investment is the flexibility of deciding where to invest: funds, stocks, bonds, ETFs, etc. the possibilities are limitless.
 The other benefits of IRAs include controlling your tax diversification options by investing in a Roth IRA for tax free withdrawals, or investing in a Traditional IRA to lower your AGI and current tax obligations.

 Where Should You Invest?